-Abbott and Costello are two window washers who are mistaken by Nick Craig, a bookie, as the messengers he sent for to pick up $50,000.
-Now the person he sent them to sent two of his men to get the money back but they found out about it.
-So they try to mail to Craig but a mix up has the money sent somewhere else and the woman who got it spent it.
-Now Craig needs the money to pay off one of his clients.
-Now unless they pay him back...Written by
+Abbott and Costello are two window washers who are mistaken by Nick Craig, a bookie, as the messengers that he sent for to pick up $50,000.
+The person that he sent them to, has sent two of his men to get the money back , but they found out.
+They try to mail the money to Craig but a mix up has occurred and the money is sent somewhere else, and the woman who received the funds spent it.
+Now, unless they pay him back.Written by

 5 of 5 people found this review helpful.

 Was this review helpful to you?